 But have no fear; the local tyre champs, Pellon Tyres, have come to rescue the day.
 Their extensive background and familiarity with Halifax’s specific topography and climate allow them to provide you with the ideal answers to ensure your safety and command.

 Tyres made to withstand rain are only one of several options available from Pellon Tyres.
 They have the perfect tyres to keep you safe on Halifax’s difficult roads, whether it’s raining or there’s an unexpected heavy shower.

 However, the safety of our community is more important than making a profit from tyre sales.
 When you visit Pellon Tyres, you can expect helpful, knowledgeable advice from a staff that takes pleasure in assisting customers in selecting the best tyres for their vehicles.

 Ultimately, when it comes to the rainy roads of Halifax

 nothing is more dangerous than aquaplaning and bald tyres.
 However, you may avoid problems by arming yourself with knowledge and purchasing the correct tyres from Pellon Tyres.
 Keep your tyres in great condition by visiting the reliable local specialists at Pellon Tyres whenever you need advice or new tyres.
 No matter the weather, let’s stay on the roads of Halifax and keep our cars firmly planted!

-As we all know, then this has been one of the wettest days of the year here in the UK.
-I say this because when I was driving along the M62 motorway I noticed that many parts of the motorway were flooded and had large areas of standing water.
+As we all know, this has been one of the wettest years here in the UK.
+I say this because when I was driving along the M62 motorway, I noticed that many parts of the motorway were flooded and had large areas of standing water.
 On all the carriageways.
-This meant one thing to me “AQUAPLANING”.
+This meant one thing to me: “AQUAPLANING”.